iamdevonbutler/mongorules/README.md

 # koa-mongo-proxy (in development - dont you dare download or look at this)

-A thin wrapper around the native mongo driver for databases w/ a schema
+A thin wrapper around the native mongodb driver leveraging promises and schemas.

 # Intro

 - 1 api to rule them all - the LOTR philosophy.

 ## Requirements